MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/classifier-getting-started-with.md

 - Recognizing an item because it's a variation on a template [(document finger printing)](document-fingerprinting.md).
 - Using the presence of exact strings [(exact data match)](create-custom-sensitive-information-types-with-exact-data-match-based-classification.md).

-Sensitivity and retention labels can then be automatically applied to make the content available for use in [data loss prevention (DLP)](data-loss-prevention-policies.md) and [retention policies](retention.md).
+Sensitivity and retention labels can then be automatically applied to make the content available for use in [data loss prevention (DLP)](data-loss-prevention-policies.md) and [auto-apply polices for retention labels](apply-retention-labels-automatically.md).

 ## Trainable classifiers